Finance Empirical PhD Course

-A useful reference book here is Chiang, Alpha C. "Fundamental Methods of Mathematical Economics" McGraw Hill 2004 but a quick read through on the subject using Wikipedia should be enough.
-Other course readings can be downloaded from this webpage (see bottom of page for full list of files).
+A useful reference book here is Chiang, Alpha C. "Fundamental Methods of Mathematical Economics" McGraw Hill 2004 Other course readings can be downloaded from this webpage (see bottom of page for full list of files).

 The purpose of this course is to introduce students to the empirical methods of modern Finance.
 Time does not permit the covereage of all topics or papers in this field, however, the subset of topics and papers which are covered by this course are chosen because they highlight some of the key concepts involved in current empirical work in Finance.
 Assignments are an important part of this course and re-enforces the knowledge imparted during the course.
 This sort of learning is an integral part of internalising new ideas and concepts.
 In these assignments you will be asked to test some of the models that are studied during the course with the idea being to reproduce (or otherwise) the results reported in these studies.
 There will be two assignments.
 These assignments can be done either individually or in groups.
 Group work is encouraged as this helps students to develop a cohort which is very valuable as your research career progresses.
 Each group will be given a chance to present solutions to the problems in class.
 This allows other students in the class to see how a particular group approached probelms, and also provides members of the presenting group with an opportunity to develop presentation skills.
 In addition to the assignments, there will be a closed notes, closed book final exam.

 For more information please email Professor Tom Smith email@example.com